I Want

 Willpower: Contrary to what you have been taught, having willpower is not a matter of having a strong character.
 It does not involve clenching your fists and making yourself do something.
 That is piety – a human characteristic that, while useful, must be used very, very carefully lest it corral your life into an extremely tidy and safe set of routines.
 Willpower is the act of choosing to choose – to make the choice to make a choice.
 But what does that mean?
 When we enact willpower we are paying attention to our life at that moment.
 Our minds are not split among several things, nor floating above the surface of life really paying attention to nothing.
 We are aware that there is a notable aspect of our life unfolding right at this moment.
 And that is, of course, the first choice – making the decision to attend to the possibilities in front of us.
 But in order to not get dropped off at that point, when we willingly stand in the decision to pay attention, we then need to know to what we are being asked to attend.
 That’s the second choice – and that’s a humdinger.

-Many an intention is lost in this purgatory-like land between choice one and choice two.
-There are two reasons for this limbo – cultural misdirection and the fact that it’s just plain hard to choose to choose.
+Many an intention is lost in this purgatory-like land between choice one (make the choice to choose) and choice two (make the actual choice).
+There are two reasons for this limbo – cultural misdirection and the fact that it’s just plain hard to actually make a choice.

 The cultural misdirection is created by a one-two punch.
 First, the too-often simplistic world of self-help material leads us into the following trap: Clichéd versions of “mindfulness” and “live in the now” might be seen as the end-all, be-all when they urge us to pay attention to whether or not we are paying attention to what we are doing.
 There is no doubt that the “hurry sickness” that afflicts all of us can make watchful or observant practices difficult to remember to do.
 But, if someone doesn’t know what to do with that attentiveness, it will just fade back into mindlessness – and this time, unfortunately, probably attended by a sense of shame.